 Tornado of Humanity

 Carried along with the flow of bodies I am confused and anxious, thinking seriously about survival.
-Eventually I am deposited inside the temple which resembles a giant opera house.
-On the floor thousands of hysteric merrymakers jostle for space.
+Eventually, I am deposited in the temple which resembles a giant opera house.
+On the floor, thousands of hysteric merrymakers jostle for space.

 An Attractive Target

-Next there is silence as a reveler fills my ears with purple aerosol foam.
-Oversized syringes spray coloured water in my face at point-blank range.
+Next, there is silence as a reveler fills my ears with purple aerosol foam.
+Oversized syringes spray colored water on my face at point-blank range.
 It stings my eyes and enters my mouth.

 A Rainbow of Haze

-From above I can see that the mob faces a stage where ten emcees are dousing the raucous crowd below with coloured water.
-A colourful rainbow of haze hangs in the air as fistfuls of gulal explode like a never-ending 4th of July.
+From above I can see that the mob faces a stage where ten emcees are dousing the raucous crowd below with colored water.
+A colorful rainbow of haze hangs in the air as fistfuls of gulal explode like a never-ending 4th of July.

 Many are dancing, clapping, and singing.
 When things eventually die down, I manage to make a getaway back to Mathura, feeling slightly defeated but vowing to be better prepared for the next morning.